 I used to track animals quite often back in Montana.
 I would track deer for the pragmatic necessity of the hunt.
 I would track weasels for the opportunity to hone an archaic and esoteric skill.
 I would track mountain lions for the adrenalin.
 On April 1st, I tracked a man for the first time.
+This typically would have required the expertise of Criminal Lawyers, if my intuition hadn’t sparked at the right moment.

 We were camping near Todos Santos on a friend’s property near the beach, and we awoke to a scene of dismay.
 Our traveling companions, Bri and Rob, had their backpack stolen in the night.
 They were sleeping beneath a palapa, with the bag nearly touching their resting bodies, but a thief walked through the grounds and silently grabbed the bag which contained the $3500 worth of electronics that they were to use on their two year sailing journey through the South Pacific.